SkoolNotes/Taproot/2020ENG201/KBhENG201HeartOfHardness.md

 * Conrad's style and key lit devices
 * History of colonialism in Africa

-* King Leopold took "Ethiopia"
+* King Leopold took "Ethiopia", and sectioned it off

 **Important to Know**